thenexthub/Codira/docs/Arrays.md

 [^1]: This `copy()` may amount to a retain if the `NSArray` is already
     known to be immutable.
 We could eventually optimize out the copy if we can detect that the `NSArray` is uniquely referenced.
-Our current unique-reference detection applies only to Swift objects, though.
+Our current unique-reference detection applies only to Codira objects, though.